jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   .. code-block:: shell

-      echo "pytest-watch" > requirements.txt
+      echo pytest-watch > requirements.txt

   .. admonition:: type this on Windows without `Windows Subsystem Linux`_

     .. code-block::

-      "pytest-watch" | Out-File requirements.txt
+      Write-Output pytest-watch > requirements.txt

   - echo_ is a program that writes its given arguments to the `standard output (stdout)`_
+  - `Write-Output`_ is a program that writes the input given to the file given
   - ``>`` is an operator that is used to send output from a program to the file given
-  - ``|`` is an operator called a pipe that is used to send the result on the left to the program on the right
-  - ``Out-File`` is a program that writes the input given to the file given
   - `pytest-watch`_ is a python program that automatically runs pytest_ when a python file in the folder/directory changes
   - pytest_ is a `python package`_ like unittest_ that is used for testing
   - ``requirements.txt`` is the name of a file where I can list `python packages`_ for pip_ to install, you can use any name you want